denten-books/plain-text/0-chapter.md

 life in the process of observing the human condition.
 My other compatriot and sometimes mentor, Svetlana Boym, also considers her estrangement as a methodology, applicable to life and scholarship.
-Defamiliarization plays an instrumental part of an immigrant's survival mechanism.
-The task of the digitally displaced: to obstinately retain the discomfort of the encounter with the other.
-Estrangement---always at the heart of immigrant or queer poetics--- reconciles without seeking wholeness and integration.
+Defamiliarization plays an instrumental part of an immigrant's survival mechanisms.
+The task of the digitally displaced becomes to obstinately retain the discomfort of the encounter with the other.
+Estrangement---always at the heart of immigrant or queer poetics---reconciles without seeking wholeness and integration.
 I dedicate this book then to queers and immigrants, literal and figurative---spatial, literary, technological---to those being displaced unwillingly, to those exiled within and without, to those who understand the need for displacement, to those transgressing purposefully, and to those willing to trespass.

 My own trespassing converged on plain text as a primitive field of activity, where literary scholarship and software engineering intersect.
 Much of the book